Henry-Senachwine High School

 Henry-Senachwine High School, or HSHS, is a public four-year high school located at 1023 College Street in Henry, Illinois, a village in Marshall County, Illinois, in the Midwestern United States.
 HSHS serves the communities of Henry and Putnam.
 The campus is located 30 miles northeast of Peoria, Illinois, and serves a mixed village and rural residential community.
 Their rivals are the Midland Timberwolves.

+Since July 1, 2001, the school is one of three options for students of Bradford Community Unit School District 1, which, after that date, no longer covered high school.